HJBowers/ghost-practice/README.md

+# Ghosts

+Stack:

+- JavaScript
+- React-Native (IOS)
+- React-Native Audio Player Recorder
+- XCode
+- HTTP
+- Node.js
+- Express
+- PostgreSQL
+- Authentication & authorization

+## Project Description

+A mobile app that provides a community and platform for artist who want to explore audio landscapes.
+Audio clips are taged with a geolocation and are only accessible when the user is at that location.
+This allows the user to stand in the same place as the author while listening to the original audio file.

+Potential uses:
+Spoken word, poetry, songs, scavenger hunts, audio tours, journal entries, guided meditation, audio landscapes, historical moments, etc.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).